RamanLab/iCOMIC_doc/docs/getting_started.md

 #### 3.2.
 Install iCOMIC

-Installation is easy as we provide a ``requirements.txt`` file comprising all the software dependencies.
-Once you clone the iCOMIC github repository, you can install all the associated dependencies using the command below.
-Every additional software requirement will be managed by the conda environment.
+Installation is easy as we provide a ``icomic_env.yml`` file comprising all the software dependencies.
+Once you clone the iCOMIC github repository, you can install all the associated dependencies using the command below by creating a new conda environment.

 ```
-$ pip install requirements.txt
+$ conda env create -f icomic_env.yml
 ```